 In December 2020, Supervisor Miley requested a referral item for the Board's Public Protection Committee to consider AB 1185 ("County Sheriff's Oversight").
 On March 11, 2021, and on July 8, 2021, the Public Protection Committee ("PPC") received presentations from the Office of County Counsel and the County Administrator's Office on AB1185.
-Later, in July 2021, the late Supervisor

-Richard Valle, District 2, County Board of Supervisors ("BOS"), introduced the Reimagine Adult Justice ("RAJ") initiative after considering the discussions in PPC concerning Sheriff's Oversight and after receiving requests from the BOS that PPC review additional alternatives to incarceration, 1 including whether a Sheriff's Oversight Body and/or OIG should be established within the County pursuant to AB 11852.
+Later, in July 2021, the late Supervisor Richard Valle, District 2, County Board of Supervisors ("BOS"), introduced the Reimagine Adult Justice ("RAJ") initiative after considering the discussions in PPC concerning Sheriff's Oversight and after receiving requests from the BOS that PPC review additional alternatives to incarceration, including whether a Sheriff's Oversight Body and/or OIG should be established within the County pursuant to AB 11852.

 Between October 2021 through June 2023, the PPC and the BOS received a number of presentations related to the potential establishment of a Sheriff's oversight structure within the County.
-Notably, at the June 22, 2023 the PPC public meeting, the PPC determined that given the historical issues at the Santa Rita Jail and after listening to extensive feedback from the community, it would be to appropriate to establish of an Office of Inspector General ("OIG"), Oversight Board, and Executive Director in year 1.
-The PPC directed that this modification be returned to the BOS for a final decision.
+Notably, at the June 22, 2023 PPC Regular Meeting, the PPC determined that given the historical issues at the Santa Rita Jail and after listening to extensive feedback from the community, it would be to appropriate